andrasq/node-qworker/README.md

 - cap the total number of worker processes
 - log a comment if worker is killed (ie, not asked to stop)
 - emit `fork`, `exit`, `error` and `trace` events
-- option `eval` to parse the script name as a function script, and run the function